Bchuasj/SPM_Project/README.md

 ![alt text](https://github.com/Bchuasj/SPM_Project/blob/main/Screenshots/staff%20view%20work%20roles%20.png)

-2. If you would like to look for a particular Workrole, you can type in the search bar and search by name or work role ID and you should see that only 1 Workrole is shown in the work roles table.
+2. If you would like to look for a particular Work role, you can type in the search bar and search by name or work role ID and you should see that only 1 Work role is shown in the work roles table.
 In our case, we searched for "Technical Lead" / Work Role ID 800 (as shown below).

 #### By Name:
 ![alt text](https://github.com/Bchuasj/SPM_Project/blob/main/Screenshots/staff%20view%20technical%20lead%20workrole.png)